tfjmp/website/content/home/phd.md

 If you are planning to apply, please, do so through the UBC system, if you select me as a potential supervisor in the online form, I will review your application.
 **I cannot process applications sent via e-mail** and I will not review application packages sent by e-mail.
 I do not process applications before the closing deadline (December 15th).
-Further, note that [Systopia](https://systopia.cs.ubc.ca/) receive several hundred applications every year, and it takes a non-trivial amount of time to review them carefully.
+The department receive around 2,000 applications every year and it takes a non-trivial amount of time to review them carefully.
 We aim (but cannot guarantee) for all applicants to hear back from us by mid-April.
 **I will not discuss admission outside of the departmental admission process.**